Salival-Design/IFS-visulization-tool/README.md

 ## Usage

-### Control Panel
+### Clinical Controls Panel

-The application features a professional control panel that allows therapists to:
+The application features a professional clinical control panel that allows therapists to:

-- Adjust visualization settings in real-time
+- Manage session information
-- Manage and position parts
+- Create and customize parts
-- Control emotional load values
-- Customize visual effects
+- Add custom images to parts
+- Track therapeutic progress
-- Adjust camera and environment settings
+- Create and manage relationships
+- Add clinical annotations

-The control panel can be toggled using the arrow button on the left side.
+The clinical panel can be toggled using the arrow button on the left side.

 ### Visualization Controls